Williams sisters

-There is a noted professional rivalry between the sisters in singles — between the 2001 US Open and the 2017 Australian Open, they contested nine major finals.
+There was a noted professional rivalry between the sisters in singles — between the 2001 US Open and the 2017 Australian Open, they contested nine major finals.
 They became the first two players, female or male, to contest four consecutive major singles finals, from the 2002 French Open to the 2003 Australian Open; Serena famously won all four to complete the first of two "Serena Slams" (non-calendar year Grand Slams).
 Between 2000 and 2016, they collectively won 12 Wimbledon singles titles (Venus five, and Serena seven).
 Nonetheless, they remain very close, often watching each other's matches in support, even after one of them had been knocked out of a tournament.

-By winning the 2001 Australian Open doubles title, they became the fifth pair of women to complete the career Grand Slam in doubles, and the only pair to complete the career Golden Slam in doubles.
+By winning the 2001 Australian Open doubles title, they became the fifth pair of women to complete the career Grand Slam in doubles, and the first pair to complete the career Golden Slam in doubles.
 At the time, Venus and Serena were only 20 and 19 years old, respectively.
-Since then, they have gone on to add another two Olympic gold medals at the 2008 Beijing Olympics and the 2012 London Olympics.
-Moreover, the duo would go on to win a non-calendar year Grand Slam in doubles between 2009 Wimbledon and 2010 Roland Garros, which made them the co-No. 1 doubles players on 7 June 2010.
-Their most recent major doubles title came at the 2016 Wimbledon Championships.
+Since then, they went on to add another two Olympic gold medals at the 2008 Beijing Olympics and the 2012 London Olympics.
+Moreover, the duo achieved a non-calendar year Grand Slam in doubles between 2009 Wimbledon and 2010 Roland Garros, which made them the co-No. 1 doubles players on 7 June 2010.
+Their last major doubles title came at the 2016 Wimbledon Championships.

-Both players have won four gold medals at the Olympics, one each in singles and three in doubles— all won together— the most of any tennis players.
-Venus has also won a silver in mixed doubles at the 2016 Rio Olympics.
-As a duo, they have also completed the double career Golden Slam in doubles.
-Between the two of them, they have completed the Boxed Set, winning all four grand slams in singles, women's doubles, and mixed doubles.
-They split all four mixed doubles titles in 1998.
+Both players won four gold medals at the Olympics, one each in singles and three in doubles— all won together— the most of any tennis players.
+Venus also won a silver in mixed doubles at the 2016 Rio Olympics.
+As a duo, they completed the double career Golden Slam in doubles.
+Between the two of them, they have completed the Boxed Set, winning all four major events in singles, women's doubles, and mixed doubles; they split the four mixed doubles titles in 1998.